pmd/build-tools/README.md

 All scripts are bash scripts.

 The shell scripts might depend on one or more library scripts.
 They need to fetch their dependencies before doing any work.
 This is always done in the function "fetch_ci_scripts()".
+The global variable `PMD_CI_SCRIPTS_URL` is used as the base url to fetch the scripts.

 Library functions may depend on other library functions as well.

 Namespaces: Exported global variables use the prefix `PMD_CI_`.
 Functions of a library use the same common prefix starting with `pmd_ci_` followed by the library name, followed by the actual function name.

+Use [shellcheck](https://www.shellcheck.net/) to verify the scripts.

 ### Usage